OlafMerkert/tng-automation/TASKSHEET.md

 - Set ***esphome/MQTTto433*** as MQTT Topic

 - Repeat this process with the ***wireless_socket_off*** file

+- Click `Deploy` in the top right corner

 - Now you can turn your wireless socket on and off by triggering the inject node